juanmc2005/diart/README.md

 | DIHARD II   | 1s      | 0.619  | 0.326  | 0.997 |
 | DIHARD II   | 5s      | 0.555  | 0.422  | 1.517 |

-`diart.benchmark` and `diart.inference.Benchmark` can quickly run and evaluate the pipeline, and even measure its real-time latency.
+`diart.benchmark` and `diart.inference.Benchmark` can run, evaluate and measure the real-time latency of the pipeline.
 For instance, for a DIHARD III configuration:

 ```shell
 diart.benchmark /wav/dir --reference /rttm/dir --tau=0.555 --rho=0.422 --delta=1.517